zcutlip/pyonepassword/README.md

 1. Convenience Python classes for the various objects that the `op` command returns
 2. A full-fledged API for querying a 1Password account

-If you already have a workflow to drive the `op` command, handle authentication, and so forth, but would benefit from an API that can injest `op`'s JSON and give you Python objects, you're in luck, number one might be just what you need.
+If you already have a workflow to drive the `op` command, handle authentication, and so forth, but would benefit from an API that can ingest `op`'s JSON and give you Python objects, you're in luck, number one might be just what you need.

-On the ohter hand, if you're using `op` manually (maybe along side `jq`), or in shell scripts (or maybe not at all), and you'd like a full-service Python API rather than console commands, number two does that.
+On the other hand, if you're using `op` manually (maybe along side `jq`), or in shell scripts (or maybe not at all), and you'd like a full-service Python API rather than console commands, number two does that.

 We'll get into some examples below for both of these.